yedidiaklein/multimeasure/README.md

 * Reboot the wemos and check your mqtt.

 # Credits
-* Sht30 code is based on Roberto Sánchez work from https://github.com/rsc1975/micropython-sht30
+* Sht30 code is based on Roberto Sánchez work from https://github.com/rsc1975/micropython-sht30 (Apache License 2.0)
-* Mqtt code is from https://github.com/micropython/micropython-lib
+* Mqtt code is from https://github.com/micropython/micropython-lib (MIT License)